evmos/docs/CONTRIBUTING.md

 Any physical code changes to the core protocol should be made with the [Evmos Repo](https://github.com/evmos/evmos/) and make sure to submit both code and docs changes at the same time.

+If there are a large scale changes, re-index might be necessary.
+We use Algolia DocSearch to power our search.
+It might take up to a week for the change to propagate.

 ## Contact Us

 If you need any assistance or have any questions, please reach out to the Evmos Core Team via our social links found on our